rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha/_index.md

 >**Notes:**
 >
 > - [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) Upgrade cert-manager to the latest version by following [these instructions.]({{<baseurl>}}/rancher/v2.x/en/installation/options/upgrading-cert-manager)
 > - The upgrade instructions assume you are using Helm 3.
-For migration of installs started with Helm 2, refer to the official [Helm 2 to 3 migration docs.](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) This [section]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/ha/helm2) provides a copy of the older upgrade instructions that used Helm 2, and it is intended to be used if upgrading to Helm 3 is not feasible.
+For migration of installs started with Helm 2, refer to the official [Helm 2 to 3 migration docs.](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) The [Helm 2 upgrade page here]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/ha/helm2) provides a copy of the older upgrade instructions that used Helm 2, and it is intended to be used if upgrading to Helm 3 is not feasible.
 > - If you are upgrading Rancher from v2.x to v2.3+, and you are using external TLS termination, you will need to edit the cluster.yml to [enable using forwarded host headers.]({{<baseurl>}}/rancher/v2.x/en/installation/options/chart-options/#configuring-ingress-for-external-tls-when-using-nginx-v0-25)

 # Prerequisites